 Expungements can take anything from 6weeks to 6months.

-An expungement process is not easy and requires knowledge of the legal system.
-Contact Burger Huyser Attorneys have years of experience in dealing with these matters successfully.
+An expungement process is not easy and requires expert knowledge of the legal system.
+Burger Huyser Attorneys have years of experience in dealing with these matters successfully.
 For immediate assistance regarding your expungement contact our criminal record expungement lawyers today.